 Damage caused by fire, flooding or storms

-There are two parts to a home insurance policy; contents and buildings cover.
+There are two parts to a home insurance policy; contents cover and buildings cover.

 What you can claim for will depend on whether you have buildings, contents or combined home insurance.